 - Unicode Support.
 Finale now recognizes and displays Unicode font characters.
 See Unicode.

 - PDF Export.
 Save your document, or a selected portion of it, as a PDF directly from Finale.
-See Exporting a selected region of music as a graphic.
+See Creating a PDF document from a Finale file.

 - Better Graphics Export.
 Exporting graphics has never been easier.
 See Graphics.